tejaswidabas123/Tableau_Visualizations/README.md

 ## Why Explore?

 - 📈 Unlock trends and patterns in the data.
-- 🌐 Gain valuable insights into different.
+- 🌐 Gain valuable insights into different business Problems.
 - 🎓 Learn from clear and dynamic visual representations.
 - 🚀 Collaborate and contribute to a growing repository of knowledge.